daichengxin/quantms-readthedocs/docs/dia.rst

 **Match between runs (MBR)**: In MBR is allowed, peptides identified by tandem mass spectra in one run are transferred to another by inference based on m/z, charge state, retention time, and ion mobility when applicable.
 This is done manually.

+.. note:: For DIA analyses using DIA-NN, prefer contaminants with UniProt descriptions that include gene names (e.g., ``contaminants-202105-uniprot-description.fasta``).
+This enables correct gene grouping in DIA-NN.
+See :doc:`protein_database` and the dataset listing `quantms-test-datasets/databases <https://github.com/bigbio/quantms-test-datasets/tree/quantms/databases>`__.

 MSstats
 ------------